Germany's Greens lurch left in bid to beat Merkel

-"The Greens realize that if they don't move left, Germany will end up with another 'grand coalition.'
+"The Greens realize that if they don't move left, Germany will end up with another 'grand coalition'.
 But if they go left and win new voters there, they might have enough," said Jaeger.

 "For a whole generation of Greens leaders, this is their last chance to get back into power and become ministers.
 They want it badly," he added.

 The Greens' former environment minister Juergen Trittin is 58, former consumer affairs minister Renate Kuenast is 57 and Greens co-chair Claudia Roth is also 57.
-The prominent trio went all out to push the party toward the left even though Kretschmann and Palmer warned against it.
+The prominent trio went all out to push the party towards the left even though Kretschmann and Palmer warned against it.

 'NO COALITION WITH CONSERVATIVES'

 "The SPD is the only coalition partner that will help us make Germany greener," Trittin said, explicitly distancing himself from previous Greens party talk of keeping options open for a coalition with Merkel's Christian Democrats (CDU) and their Bavarian sister party, the Christian Social Union (CSU).